Muschamp Rd

 Guangzhou's Famous 5 Goats

 I was convinced to visit Guangzhou.
-However, I should have planned my trip better, taken more days off of work, done a loop of major cities in Guangdong, instead all I managed to do was take some pictures, buy scarves, and visit the Diaolou in Kaiping.
+However, I should have planned my trip better, taken more days off from work, done a loop of major cities in Guangdong, instead all I managed to do was take some pictures, buy scarves, and visit the Diaolou in Kaiping.
 Just like on my trip to Yangshuo I should have taken another day or two off from work as who knows when I’ll fly South again.
 My next trip may be even more random as I must travel again next month or lose my days off.
 Hopefully I’ve gotten better at traveling in China, too bad I seem to always travel alone and barely speak Chinese.
 Maybe in 2016 I can rectify both those problems as it looks like I will stay a while longer.

 I meant to do more research, I got some advice from WeChat, but honestly I’d rather go to the things I think will be interesting and my enthusiasm to sit and wait for other people for hours is not high.
 Guangdong is maybe not as polluted as the Northern industrial cities such as Beijing but having taken a bus ride for several hours outside of Guangzhou I assure you I saw no blue sky.
 It is quite hot and humid in Guangdong even into November so pack shorts.
 Christmas also comes early and you can pickup no shortage of decorations.
 In fact the things Guangzhou seems to be famous for are shopping and eating.
 I did walk through a couple city parks.